w3f/Grants-Program/applications/helixstreet.md

 ## Future Plans

 The pallet is gradually expanded to document the relationship to other public keys.
-It is also examining the possibility of working with HiFi sequencing manufacturers who could store genomic footprints directly from the machines in the blockchain.
+There is also the possibility of working together with HiFi sequencing manufacturers ( e.g. PACB ) who could store genomic footprints directly from the machines in the blockchain.
 Longterm we plan to develop a healthcare ecosystem in the blockchain based on genomic data.

 ## Additional Information :heavy_plus_sign: